 September is a lovely month to visit France.
 The days are warm and the sea beckons; the trees begin to change colour; the crowds have largely gone, and the country starts the first celebrations of the grape harvests.
 Here are some great events in September in France.

 PLEASE NOTE: Many of these events have been cancelled, shortened or rescheduled due to Covid-19.
 France is now pretty much fully open but events were changed months ago.
+Some events scheduled for earlier months are now taking place in September.
 I have researched as much as I can, and noted any changes.

 If there is no note for the event, it is scheduled to go ahead as written and on those dates.
 Things might change, so please keep clicking on the links to double check.